luskaner/aoe2DELanServer/README.md

 ## Installation

 Both the launcher and server work out of the box without any installation.
-Just download the compressed archives, decompress and run them.
+Just download the archives, decompress and run them.

 ## How it works